 100% Money-Back Guarantee.
 Try the strategies in this book.
 If they don't work for you, email me.
 I'll refund you and you keep the book.
 No questions asked.

-Chef Justin Jennings is the inaugural World Cook Champion (Season 1, Amazon Prime) and the chef/owner of Downunder by Justin Jennings in Lisbon — MICHELIN Guide Selected for 2024, 2025, and 2026.
+Chef Justin Jennings is the winner of the global culinary cooking TV show The World Cook (Amazon Prime) and the chef/owner of Downunder by Justin Jennings in Lisbon - MICHELIN Guide Selected for 2024, 2025, and 2026.

 With 25+ years in professional kitchens across Australia, Hong Kong, and Europe, Justin has run his private chef business full-time for over a decade - cooking in homes, villas, yachts, castles, and embassies across Portugal.